mpodvin/Smart-Pointer/README.md

 # Smart-Pointer
-Smart Pointer with reference counting and small memory consumption penalty.
+Smart Pointer with reference counting and small memory consumption penalty (8 or 12 bytes in 32bits).

 You can write this :